Preprint -- The Fundamental Distinction Between Films and Materials

 The impedance matching theory’s logical contradictions stem directly from film-material conceptual confusion:

-1. Maximum absorption occurs when all incident energy enters the film (impedance matching condition)
+1. Maximum absorption occurs when all incident energy enters the film (impedance matching condition, involving characteristic impedance of material ZM)

 This contradiction emerged because theorists conflated: